-The Guidelines for the Office to Review and Evaluate Drought Mitigation Plans were last adopted in May 2005.
-Since that time, the Office of Water Conservation & Drought Planning (OWCDP) has developed extensive resources to assist in the development of drought mitigation and response plans.
+The Guidelines for the Office to Review and Evaluate Drought Mitigation Plans were adopted by the Board in May 2005.
+Since that time, the Office of Water Conservation & Drought Planning (Office) has developed an extensive library of technical and planning resources to assist municipal water providers in their efforts to develop drought mitigation and response plans.
 These resources reflect the latest knowledge on drought planning and have been vetted with numerous entities and stakeholders representing geographically diverse water users throughout Colorado.
-The Municipal Drought Planning Guidance document, developed as part of the 2010 Colorado Drought Mitigation and Response Plan, creates a clear and concise how-to-guide for drought planning that previously did not exist in Colorado.
+The Municipal Drought Planning Guidance Document, the cornerstone of the newly created resources, developed as part of the 2010 Colorado Drought Mitigation and Response Plan, creates a clear and concise how-to-guide for drought mitigation and response planning that previously did not exist in Colorado.

-Consequently, the proposed changes to the Guidelines ensure that the tools and resources available for the entities to develop drought mitigation & response plans coincide with the Guidelines that will be used to review the plans once submitted to the CWCB for approval.
+Consequently, the proposed changes to the Guidelines ensure that the tools and resources available for municipal water providers and local governmental entities to develop drought mitigation & response plans coincide with the Guidelines that will be used to review the plans once submitted to the CWCB for approval.